REN RI, investigating the relationship between bees and humanity

 1.2Yuansu II #6-33 left side

 Ren Ri is a Beijing-based biomedia artist and beekeeper whose work investigates the relationship between humanity and nature.
-While Ri now considers himself more beekeeper than artist, he holds a PhD in Fine Art from Central Academy of Fine Arts, Beijing.
+While Ri now considers himself more a beekeeper than an artist, he holds a PhD in Fine Art from the Central Academy of Fine Arts, Beijing.
 He came into beekeeping and his chosen artistic medium, beeswax, from a deep appreciation for insect ethnology and the process of moulding.

 Ri’s first project, Yuansu I: The Origin of Geometric Series (2007), is a series of relief maps gilded in honeycomb and beeswax.
 To make them, Ri places raised moulds of nations inside beehives and allows for the process of addition and subtraction to produce the final piece as the beehive grows.
 A similar investigation of growth and shape is found in Yuansu II (2013–15).

 Perhaps the most visually arresting series amongst his works, Yuansu II, relates space, time, and mass through a set of beehives enclosed in transparent, identical face polyhedrons.
-While the queen bee in the centre of the hive nucleated the formation of the hive, Ri changes the orientation of the polyhedron every seven days.
+While the queen bee in the centre of the hive nucleated the formation of the hive, Ri changed the orientation of the polyhedron every seven days.
 The resulting organic forms seem otherworldly yet retain a strong sense of flow.

 Ri’s most recent work, Yuansu III +2 (2015), is a video documenting a bee colony as it slowly travels across Ri’s bare chest.
 As the colony spans his chest, perpendicular to his head and feet, forming a cross.
 This is important because, as Ri says, “this cross represent[s] a new form of space when two power sources meet and influence each other.”
-As Ren Ri’s body of work grows, our understanding the relationships between species becomes more inclusive of new and original narratives.
+As Ren Ri’s body of work grows, our understanding of the relationships between species becomes more inclusive of new and original narratives.

 2.1Yuansu II Group